LindsayRex/Phase-Coherence-Analysis/README.md

 with phase-locked coefficients c_{j,k}'.

 Source: Derived from “Critically-Sampled Wavelet Reconstruction” (MathWorks) and general wavelet theory, with phase-locking as a novel extension.

+**How to Use:**

+To Generate Simulated data signal to analysis:

+    Python "PC_Simulated_data_generator.py"

+To reconstruct the 400MHz signal with the reconstruction module using wavelets:

+    Python -m "Reconstruction Module.main"

+  This will read the  .h5  file data and output the graphs and analysis accordingly.

+**Requirements: **

+    CUDA / NVIDIA GPU will help a lot otherwise calculations will fall back to back to CPU.